 Decide on an exact number that you are willing to make each month.
 Based on the same, you will be able to identify the neighborhood where you need to begin your search.

 You may also want to consider the type of mortgage that works for you and then come up with a price range.
 Your income, credit score, and age will have an impact on the mortgage.
-For instance, if you are purchasing a second home, like a vacation property or rental investment, you might consider a reverse mortgage to leverage the equity in your existing home and make a bigger down payment.
+For instance, if you are purchasing a second home, like a vacation property or rental investment, you might consider a reverse mortgage to leverage the equity in your existing home and make a more significant down payment.
 You can check this calculator to see how much you could get as a senior homeowner.

 - Where should I live?